Ringleader of sex-buyer group, ‘League of Extraordinary Gentlemen,’ gets more than 3 years in prison

 - Seattle's big demolition spectacle: How crews plan to pulverize the Alaskan Way Viaduct

-Thirty-two men pleaded guilty to promoting prostitution, but Peters — who used the handles “PeterRabbit” and “TomCat007” in his sexually-explicit, online reviews of prostituted women — was the only one to go to trial, according to prosecutors.
+Thirty-two men pleaded guilty to promoting prostitution, but Peters — who used the handles “PeterRabbit” and “TomCat007” in his sexually explicit, online reviews of prostituted women — was the only one to go to trial, according to prosecutors.

 “He did as much as anyone to build and advance demand for prostitution in the Pacific Northwest,” a seven-page case summary written by Senior Deputy Prosecutors Gary Ernsdorff and Ben Gauen says of Peters, noting he financed the creation of a now shuttered website that exclusively advertised prostituted Korean women, known as “K girls.”